encoreshao/github-trending/README.md

-# GitHub Weekly Trending Repositories
+# GitHub - Weekly Trending Repositories (2024 Active)

 This project is a Node.js script that fetches the top 20 trending GitHub repositories created in the last week, and saves the data into a markdown file.
 The markdown file is saved in the `docs` directory with the current date as the filename.
 The script is set up to run daily as a cron job, automatically generating the markdown file, committing the changes to a Git repository, and pushing the updates.

 ## Features